 The cluster pathway format in secondary schools offers a structured, rigorous curriculum for individuals.
-The sixteen career clusters recommended for secondary schools are: Agriculture, Food and Natural Resources; Architecture and Construction; Arts, A/V Technology and Communications; Business Management and Administration; Education and Training; Finance; Government and Public Administration; Health Science; Hospitality and Tourism; Human Services; Information Technology; Law, Public Safety, Corrections and Security; Manufacturing; Marketing; Science, Technology, Engineering and Mathematics; and Transportation, Distribution and Logistics.
+The sixteen Simulated Workplace Career Clusters recommended for secondary schools are: Agriculture, Food and Natural Resources; Architecture and Construction; Arts, A/V Technology and Communications; Business Management and Administration; Education and Training; Finance; Government and Public Administration; Health Science; Hospitality and Tourism; Human Services; Information Technology; Law, Public Safety, Corrections and Security; Manufacturing; Marketing; Science, Technology, Engineering and Mathematics; and Transportation, Distribution and Logistics.

 Each pathway within a cluster has two components.
 Professional (P) leads to a four year or more degree, and Skilled (S) leads to an associate degree or a certificate.
 In the design of West Virginia EDGE, the identification of the courses in a six-year program of study becomes the significant factor.
 The determination of the West Virginia EDGE curriculum requires the inter-teaming and consensus of secondary and post-secondary faculties with strong input from business and labor.